Ideas

 Things we are working on right now

-Four features in progress — one of them makes the URL you already have do a lot more.
+Four features in progress — one of them makes the link you already have do a lot more.

 So here’s what’s actually on my desk right now.